chimera-linux/dinit-chimera/README.md

 for every target that is relevant to your functionality (i.e. you should not rely on transitive dependencies excessively).
-This does not apply to very early oneshots that are guaranteed to have run, i.e. in most cases services should not have to depend on `init-prepare.target` and so on.
+This does not apply to very early oneshots that are guaranteed to have run, i.e. in most cases services should not have to depend on `early-prepare.target` and so on.

-* `init-prepare.target` - early pseudo-filesystems have been mounted
+* `early-prepare.target` - early pseudo-filesystems have been mounted
-* `init-modules.target` - kernel modules from `/etc/modules` have been loaded
+* `early-modules.target` - kernel modules from `/etc/modules` have been loaded
-* `init-devices.target` - device events have been processed
+* `early-devices.target` - device events have been processed
   * This means `/dev` is fully populated with quirks applied and so on.
-* `init-keyboard.target` - console keymap has been set
+* `early-keyboard.target` - console keymap has been set
   * This has no effect when `setupcon` from `console-setup` is not available.
-* `init-fs-pre.target` - filesystems are ready to be checked and mounted
+* `early-fs-pre.target` - filesystems are ready to be checked and mounted
   * This means encrypted disks, RAID, LVM and so on is up.
-* `init-root-rw.target` - root filesystem has been re-mounted read/write.
+* `early-root-rw.target` - root filesystem has been re-mounted read/write.
   * That is, unless `fstab` explicitly specifies it should be read-only.
-* `init-fs-fstab.target` - non-network filesystems in `fstab` have been mounted
+* `early-fs-fstab.target` - non-network filesystems in `fstab` have been mounted
-* `init-fs-local.target` - non-network filesystems have finished mounting
+* `early-fs-local.target` - non-network filesystems have finished mounting
   * This includes the above plus non-`fstab` filesystems such as ZFS.
-* `init-console.target` - follow-up to `init-keyboard.target` (console font, etc.)
+* `early-console.target` - follow-up to `early-keyboard.target` (console font, etc.)
   * This has no effect when `setupcon` from `console-setup` is not available.
-* `init-done.target` - most important early oneshots have fun.
+* `pre-local.target` - most important early oneshots have run.
   * Temporary/volatile files/dirs managed with `tmpfiles.d` are not guaranteed yet.
-  * Most services should prefer `init-local.target` as their sentinel.
+  * Most services should prefer `local.target` as their sentinel.
   * Typically only for services that should guarantee being up before `rc.local` is run.
   * All targets above this one are guaranteed to have been reached.
-* `init-local.target` - `/etc/rc.local` has run and temp/volatile files/dirs are created
+* `local.target` - `/etc/rc.local` has run and temp/volatile files/dirs are created
-  * Implies `init-done.target`.
+  * Implies `pre-local.target`.
-  * Most regular services should depend on at least this one (or `init-done.target`).
+  * Most regular services should depend on at least this one (or `pre-local.target`).
 * `pre-network.target` - networking daemons may start.
   * This means things such as firewall have been brought up.
 * `network.target` - networking daemons have started.